 Pathfinder Parkway Trail connection — $175,000 (Half-cent sales tax)

-This project, which includes extension and connection of the Pathfinder trail between existing trails at U.S. 75 by Eastland Shopping Center and Frank Phillips Boulevard by Paths to Independence School, formerly Will Rogers Elementary/Complex, is under design.
+This project, which includes extension and connection of the Pathfinder trail between existing trails at U.S. 75 by Eastland Shopping Center and Frank Phillips Boulevard by Paths to Independence School, formerly Will Rogers Elementary/Complex, is currently stalled pending the acquisition of needed easement property.
+Engineering staff say the process should be complete in the coming weeks.

 Sooner Park playground and ADA improvements — $150,000 (2012 G.O.
 Bond, 2014 issuance)